mantziou/GNAR-work-in-progress/README.md

-# GNAR-ext-work-in-progress-
+# GNAR-work-in-progress
-This code is experimental
+This repo has experimental code on GNAR-edge and GNAR-ex models.
+Work in progress.